nats-io/nats.java/README.md

 ### Subscription Creation

 Subscription creation has many checks to make sure that a valid, operable subscription can be made.
-These are the known checks that are done.

 | Code | Description |
 | --- | --- |